fenago/react-graphql-course/md/lab_2.md

 add it very high in your routing order so that all requests are affected.

-**ProTip**

-Whenever you have middleware like this, or multiple routes matching the same path, you need to check the initialization order.
-The first matching route is executed unless you run the [next] command.
-All routes that are defined afterward will not be executed.

 CORS in Express.js
 ------------------

-We want our GraphQL API to be accessible from any website, app, or system.
-A good idea might be to build an app or offer the API to other companies or developers so that they can use it.
-When using APIs via Ajax, the main problem is that the API needs to send the correct [Access-Control-Allow-Origin] header.

-For example, if you build the API, publicize it under [https://api.example.com], and try to access it from [https://example.com] without setting the correct header, it won\'t work.
-The API would need to set at least [example.com] inside the [Access-Control-Allow-Origin] header to allow this domain to access its resources.
-It seems a bit tedious, but it makes your API open to cross-site requests which you should always be aware of.

 Allow **CORS (Cross-origin resource sharing)** requests with the following command to the `index.js` file: